-Gatepost has news stories about the artists we showcase, C&C's pop-up exhibitions and the events we organise.
+Gatepost has news stories about the art events we visit, the artists we showcase, C&C's pop-up exhibitions and the events we organise.
 Be the first to learn about upcoming news items and take advantage of special sales promotions from time to time by subscribing to our regular newsletters using the sign up form.

 She Walks in Beauty has been produced by Warren Ellis

 Harriet Vyner of Cheerio, interviewed Marianne Faithfull about her recent launch of "She Walks in Beauty".
 Produced with composer Warren Ellis, this draws on her passion for the poetry of Shelley, Keats, Byron, Wordsworth, Tennyson and Thomas Hood and features extra special appearances by Nick Cave, Brian Eno and Vincent Ségal.
 Not to mention artwork created by Colin Self, a long-term friend of Faithfull.
 We are selling limited edition prints of these illustrations at our next pop-up at Houghton Hall Stables, Rock Paper Scissors - opening 19 May